camunda/camunda-docs/docs/components/modeler/desktop-modeler/troubleshooting.md

 Ensure you [properly configured any intermediary](https://docs.camunda.io/docs/next/self-managed/platform-deployment/troubleshooting) (proxy, ingress, VPN).

-## How can I provide my custom certificate?
+## How can I provide a custom SSL certificate?

-> I'm using a custom SSL certificate / certificate authority with the Desktop Modeler.
+> I'm using a custom SSL certificate / certificate authority and want it to be recognized by the Desktop Modeler.

+The modeler [strictly validates](https://docs.camunda.io/docs/next/components/modeler/desktop-modeler/flags/#zeebe-ssl-certificate) the remote server certificate certificate trust chain.
+If you use a custom SSL server certificate then you must make the signing CA certificate known to the modeler, not the server certificate itself.

-The modeler reads root certificates from your operating systems trust store.
-Installing it there is recommended.
+The modeler reads trusted certificates from your operating systems trust store.
+Installing custom CA certificates there is recommended for most users.

 Alternatively you may provide custom trusted certificates via the [`--zeebe-ssl-certificate` flag](https://docs.camunda.io/docs/next/components/modeler/desktop-modeler/flags/#zeebe-ssl-certificate).

-Note that the modeler [strictly validates](https://docs.camunda.io/docs/next/components/modeler/desktop-modeler/flags/#zeebe-ssl-certificate) the remote server certificate certificate trust chain.